philrandal/checkmk_update/CONTRIBUTING.md

 I also need to know the following:
 - version/edition of check_mk you are using
 - version of the check_mk agent you are using
-- version/platform of the target platform
+- version/platform of the target system

 ```